Pointwise Mutual Information: Measuring Word Associations in NLP

 ParameterTypical ValuesEffect

-window_size2-5Larger windows capture broader context but may introduce noise
+window_size2-5Larger windows capture broader topical context but may include more noise; smaller windows emphasize syntactic relationships

-min_count2-10Higher values filter unreliable associations from rare words
+min_count2-10Higher values filter unreliable associations from rare words; start with 2-5 for small corpora, 5-10 for larger ones

 The next chapter shows how to reduce the dimensionality of PPMI matrices using Singular Value Decomposition, producing dense vectors that capture the essential structure in fewer dimensions.